Post-holiday and off-season shopping deals that you can still score now

 Adidas Men’s Lite Racer Adapt 4.0 Running Shoe

-If you are looking for a slip-on running shoe, this cushioned option is for you.
-It is made with high-performance recycled materials and features an elastic strap for security.
+If you’re looking for a slip-on running shoe, this cushioned option is for you.
+It’s made with high-performance recycled materials and features an elastic strap for security.
 Currently, it is available for 47% off.

-The Echo Show is a step up from Amazon’s other Echo devices because it incorporates video.
-It can do everything a smart speaker can do, plus stream TV shows and movies, display photos, make video calls and more.
-At 59% off, now is the time to buy.

 Sold by Amazon